ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mysql_tune/tuning.md

 memlock (ulimit -l): Max locked-in-memory address space
 ```

 memlock is the only PAM limit we've found is useful to adjust.
-This is suggested to be set to unlimited when using huge pages with MySQL.
+This is suggested to be set to unlimited when using huge pages with `MySQL`.
 Enabling huge pages is something we strongly suggest readers try in their deployment because it can result in significant performance gains.
 We discuss huge pages further below.
 The suggestion to set memlock when huge pages are enabled can be found in the [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/large-page-support.html).

 ### Linux Virtual Memory Subsystem